AudioMorphology/Europi/README.md

 ## Overview

 The Europi is a 16hp Eurorack format sequencer powered by the Raspberry Pi single board computer.
-It is a digital sequencer that outputs Control Voltages (CV) and Gate signals, and can be controlled by a variety of signal sources including its own internal clock, external clocks, rotary encoders, MIDI sources and the like.
+It is a digital sequencer that outputs Control Voltages (CV), Modulation and Gate signals, and can be controlled by a variety of signal sources including its own internal clock, external clocks, rotary encoders, MIDI sources and the like.

 Europi has been designed to be modular and expandable.
 The main Europi module, which interfaces directly with the Raspberry Pi has the following features: